MissionInbox/postal/doc/api/servers.md

 #### Notes

 - The endpoint requires authentication using a Server API key in the `X-Server-API-Key` header
-- Statistics are retrieved from the organization that the authenticated server belongs to
+- Statistics are retrieved only for the server associated with the API key used for authentication
-- All servers in the organization are included in the response, sorted by sent email count (descending)
 - Date range is inclusive of both start and end dates
 - The system aggregates daily statistics to calculate totals for the specified range
-- If statistics cannot be retrieved for a specific server, it will be included with `sent_emails: 0` and may include an `error` field
+- If statistics cannot be retrieved for the server, it will be included with `sent_emails: 0` and may include an `error` field
 ```